-The Certificate III in Community Services is a nationally accredited qualification with a broad focus that prepares learners for roles within the community sector providing person centred support services in community organisations.
+The Certificate III in Community Services is a nationally accredited qualification that prepares learners for roles within the community sector providing person centred support services.
 Our qualification is aimed at those who are considering work in the community services sector or who have recently started an entry level position in a community services organisation.

-The course provides underpinning knowledge and skills for working and communicating in the community services industry, dealing with diversity, greeting clients and responding to needs whilst also introducing skills in organisation, dealing with workplace problems, digital technology and the internet.
+The course provides knowledge and skills for working and communicating in the community services industry, dealing with diversity, greeting clients and responding to needs whilst also introducing skills in working in organisations such as dealing with workplace problems, digital technology and the internet.

 There are 12 units of competency within this qualification.
 We offer the 5 core units and 7 elective units.
 All students must complete the general electives but can choose one of the three elective streams as listed below.

 Learn about what is required for workers to participate in safe work practices to ensure their own health and safety and that of others in work environments that involve caring directly for clients.
 There is a focus on maintaining safety of the worker, the people being supported and other community members.

 Learn about working respectfully with people from diverse social and cultural groups and situations, including Aboriginal and /or Torres Strait Islander people.

 Learn how to communicate effectively with clients, colleagues, management and other industry providers.